scanUCLA/spm12-dartel/README.md

 <b>Instructions:</b>

 Call only the <b>wrapper</b> script as it will call the <b>run</b> function in a parfor loop.
-All user-editable parameters are in an the epynomous section of the wrapper.
+All user-editable parameters are in the epynomous section of the wrapper.
 Other sections of the wrapper script and run function shouldn't be edited unless you know what you're doing.

 A "runStatus" struct containg each subject's pre-dartel status will be saved in the folder specified in "batchDir".
 The matlab workspace after pre-dartel will also be saved in "batchDir", you can use this to re-run DARTEL without re-running pre-dartel.
 A text log of the matlab console output will be saved for predartel & dartel in the "batchDir" folder.
 All pre-dartel and DARTEL matlabbatches will be saved in "batchDir"